pzavolinsky/react-unit/README.md

 var component = createComponent(React.createElement(MyComponent, { value: "hello, world!" }));
 ```

-Now that you have a representation of your component you can use it to find actual HTML elements using `findByQuery`:
+Now that you have a representation of your component you can use it to find actual HTML elements calling `findByQuery`:

 ```javascript
 var allInputs     = component.findByQuery('input');